 from "The Network"), many of the most daring maneuvers that are now seen on TV on a regular basis (mostly in Gimmick Matches

-(at least for very long).
+), and angles with "shades of grey".
 ECW also turned a whole bunch of wrestlers who were rejects from the big promotions (because they were too short, or not muscular enough, or too ethnic, or anything not having to do with actual skill) and turned them into hot commodities, leading to many of them having long and successful careers with the bigger promotions.
 (Amongst the ECW alumni that left the company to go on and have memorable careers were Chris Benoit

 , Eddie Guerrero